spotinst/help/src/docs/ocean/features/vngs/README.md

 Example 1: The default image for nodes in your Ocean cluster is for Linux.
 However, you need some nodes in the cluster to run Windows.
 You can use a VNG to set this up.
 Your VNG nodes will run Windows, while the rest of the Ocean cluster remains on Linux.

-Example 2: You have some applications in your cluster that have significantly different usage requirements from the rest of the cluster, e.g., performance, scaling, and security requirements.
-You can create a VNG that configures nodes suitable for the pods these applications are running on.
+Example 2: Some applications in your cluster have significantly different usage requirements from the rest of the cluster, such as performance, scaling, and security requirements.
+You can create a VNG configuring nodes suitable for the pods these applications run on.

 ## How it works

-To create a VNG in Ocean, you configure sets of labels and taints (Kubernetes) or attributes (ECS) to go along with a custom image, instance profile, security groups, and a user data script that will be used for the nodes that will serve your labeled workloads.
+To create a VNG in Ocean, you configure sets of labels and taints (Kubernetes) or attributes (ECS), along with a custom image, instance profile, security groups, and a user data script, which will be used for the nodes that will serve your labeled workloads.

 For pods without constraints configured, Ocean will choose the VNG with the most chances to serve other pods in the future (meaning the VNG with the most labels).
-If no VNG is able to serve such a pod, Ocean will use the internal configuration set on the Ocean cluster object.
+If no VNG can serve such a pod, Ocean will use the internal configuration set on the Ocean cluster object.

 In addition, any configuration parameter that is not configured explicitly in a VNG will be inherited from the internal configuration.